 Question: "Is abuse an acceptable reason for divorce?"

 Once a separation has been enforced, the abuser has the responsibility to seek help.
 First and foremost, he should seek God.
 “For everyone who asks, receives.
 Everyone who seeks, finds.
 And the door is opened to everyone who knocks” (Matthew 7:8).
 No one has more power to heal individuals and relationships than God.
 He must be the Lord of our lives, the Master of our assets, and the Head of our households.
+Psychological aid and legal limitations on an abuser are also appropriate and important to his or her process of change.

 © Copyright 2002-2014 Got Questions Ministries.